open-mmlab/mmpretrain/README.md

 ## User Guides

-We provided a series of tutorials about the basic usage of MMClassification for new users:
+We provided a series of tutorials about the basic usage of MMPretrain for new users:

 - [Inference with existing models](https://mmclassification.readthedocs.io/en/1.x/user_guides/inference.html)
 - [Prepare Dataset](https://mmclassification.readthedocs.io/en/1.x/user_guides/dataset_prepare.html)